gong023/namae-space/README.md

 ## Information

-- Do not forget testing by yourself.
-NamaeSpace is still beta.
-- Pull requests and reporting issues are welcome.
+- NamaeSpace is still beta.
+Pull requests and reporting issues are welcome.